 It is critical for us to transform our production and resource consumption.
-An initiative adopted in tackling this issue is a Life Cycle Assessment that we have piloted for some of our business units.
+An initiative adopted in tackling this issue is a Life Cycle Assessment that we have piloted for some of our poultry units in Indonesia.
 The assessment will provide a scientific analysis on the environmental impacts resulted from our production processes and identify areas where improvements can be made.

 Water availability presents a material risk in the animal protein sector, yet an indispensable part of our production.
 Water is used across our operations, from producing steam in the boilers, serving as drinking water for our animals, as well as for our aquaculture business.
 Rainwater harvesting systems and biopores are important parts of water resources management to reduce intakes from groundwater and overcome water scarcity.
 These systems are important particularly in areas where water is scarce.
-As part of our efforts to conserve water, we are looking at wastewater treatment and water recycling facilities in relevant operations.
+As part of our efforts to conserve water, we are looking at wastewater treatment and water recycling facilities in relevant poultry operations in Indonesia.
+Our other goals include to install more rainwater harvesting systems and use of mobile applications for more effective monitoring of freshwater ecosystem.